jhart3000/Snake-Eyes/README.md

 This is a spring boot app using Java 11, maven and mongoDB.
 It requires the lombok plugin to be enabled with your chosen IDE.
 It also supports Docker.

+First the mvn clean install command must be run to generate the snakeeyes-0.0.1-SNAPSHOT.jar in the target folder.

-This app can be run using the docker-compose.yml file.
+Then the app can be run using the docker-compose.yml file.
 Run the "docker-compose up" command in the directory that contains the docker-compose.yml file.
 This will build the snake eyes image and run it as a container.
 It will also pull the mongoDB image and openjdk11 image and run the mongo image as a container.

 An alternate way to run the app will be to run the SnakeEyesApplication.java file and run MongoDB seperately on port 27017.